What Is Final Expense Insurance (And How It Works for Seniors)

 - How pricing compares between providers

-This helps avoid overpaying or applying for plans that are not a good fit.
+This helps avoid overpaying or applying for plans that aren't a good fit.

 Some services allow seniors to answer a few quick questions to see which final expense options may fit their age and state.